 As you are already aware, Israel is often under threat of attack.
 During times of heightened security threats or tensions, the risk of attacks increases, and you must do your utmost to prepare to protect yourself.
-If you hear an emergency siren or receive an alert, you have between 15 and 90 seconds, depending on your location, to find shelter.
+If you hear an emergency siren or receive an alert, you usually have between 15 and 90 seconds to find shelter.
 Do not delay for even one moment.
 Take immediate action.
+The Home Front Command app and website provides detailed time frames to find shelter based on your location.